The Evolution of IT Investments

 The rapid evolution and convergence of information and operational technologies (IT and OT) are forcing utilities to adjust management practices.

 As long as the economic model for regulated utilities is based on judicious capital investments, CIOs will need to continue renovating older platforms when opportunities arise to introduce new IT and OT assets.
 Today, a significant discrepancy exists between the capital planning cycles linked to regulatory approvals and the pace of technological innovations between cycles.
 CIOs have to “raise their game” to proactively align business requirements, vendor innovations, and funding mechanisms.
-A long-term plan is necessary to guide many decisions; however, IT, finance, internal business partners, and vendors all have to collaborate continuously to be prepared to implement solutions quickly to get the most out of IT and OT innovations.
+A long-term plan is necessary to guide many decisions; however, IT, finance technology, internal business partners, and vendors all have to collaborate continuously to be prepared to implement solutions quickly to get the most out of IT and OT innovations.

 Concurrently, CIOs need to help evolve IT and OT funding models by contributing to the design of legal, accounting, and regulatory policies that promote investments in innovation.
 This can be a challenge, of course, if you operate in many territories across many states where federal, state, and municipal agencies all claim some jurisdiction.